 Set the scene.
 What was the specific situation you were involved with?
 DO NOT pick a daily situation or duty you performed because it will be too general.
 This should relate to a specific project or moment in time.

-In my time with Enterprise Rent-A-Car, customer service was always of the utmost importance.
+Car, customer service was always of the utmost importance.
 There was a customer who would fly into the airport every week and was always grouchy, so people always tried to avoid helping him.